MuteBard/Mega_Banette_Sculpt/Notes/dev/DEV-07.md

 ![](../images/DEV-07/DEV-07-A1.png)

-  Make sure it surrounds the retypo and zippers
+  Make sure the cage mesh that well undergo mesh deform mod surrounds the cloth retypology and zippers completely.
+Also bind for cloth and bind for zippers.
+I passed on the eyes tbh.

 ![](../images/DEV-07/DEV-07-A2.png)